The relative class number one problem for function fields, II: Numerical data

 \begin{remark} Remark~\ref{R:genus 2 data} has the following specific consequence which will be of special interest.
-Per \href{https://www.lmfdb.org/Variety/Abelian/Fq/2/2/ab_c}{LMFDB}, there is exactly one curve $C_1$ of genus 2 over $\FF_2$ with $(\#C_1(\FF_2), \#C_1(\FF_4)) = (2,8)$.
+According to LMFDB (see \avlink{2.2.ab\_c}), there is exactly one curve $C_1$ of genus 2 over $\FF_2$ with $\ptcount{C_1}{2} = (2,8)$.
 If $C' \to C_1$ is a degree-2 \'etale covering, then either this covering or its relative quadratic twist has relative class number 1.

-By the same token, there is exactly one curve $C_2$ of genus 2 over $\FF_2$ with $(\#C_1(\FF_2), \#C_2(\FF_4)) = (4,8)$, namely the quadratic twist of $C_1$.
+By the same token, there is exactly one curve $C_2$ of genus 2 over $\FF_2$ with $\ptcount{C_2}{2} = (4,8)$, namely the quadratic twist of $C_1$.
 If $C' \to C_2$ is a degree-2 \'etale covering, then again either this covering or its relative quadratic twist has relative class number 1. \end{remark}

 Table~\ref{table:weil polynomials} summarizes the possible point counts for $C$ and $C'$ when $d > 2$; we include only information needed in our proofs, leading to some gaps in the table.